nodeSolidServer/node-solid-server/README.md

 first approach, for the second approach see the section [use Docker](#use-docker) Section below.

-**Note**: If using GitBash, it is helpful to use the -verbose flag to see the progress of the install.
+**Note**: If using Git for Windows, it is helpful to use the -verbose flag to see the progress of the install.

 To install, first install [Node](https://nodejs.org/en/) and then run the following